 For more information, or to sign up for family and youth programming click here >>>

-The Eugene Family YMCA is the largest childcare provider in Lane county.
+The Eugene Family YMCA is the largest after school childcare provider in Lane county.

 The Y is so much more than a gym or fitness center!
-We serve nearly 16,000 individuals and families annually through facility memberships, healthy living programs, youth sports, childcare, swim lessons, volunteer opportunities and more.
+We served 14,700 individuals and families in 2017 through facility memberships, healthy living programs, youth sports, childcare, swim lessons, volunteer opportunities and more.
 A new, larger and more flexible facility will double our reach in health and wellness programming, while also increasing our dedicated chronic disease prevention programming.

 Being a member of the Eugene Family YMCA – in the past, now or in the future – is much more than having access to a lap pool lane, a treadmill, free weights and yoga classes.
 As a member of the Y, you are making the commitment to better yourself and better your community.